Hermione Granger

-Hermione Jean Granger (/hɜːrˈmaɪəni ˈɡreɪndʒər/ hur-MY-ə-nee-_-GRAYN-jər) is a fictional character in the Harry Potter series of novels by J. K. Rowling.
-She first appeared in Harry Potter and the Philosopher's Stone (1997), as a first-year student on her way to Hogwarts.
-She becomes friends with Harry Potter and Ron Weasley after they save her from a troll in the girls' bathroom.
+Hermione Granger (Note: Pronunciation: /hɜːrˈmaɪəni ˈɡreɪndʒər/, hur-MY-ə-nee-_-GRAYN-jər) is a fictional character in the Harry Potter series of novels by J. K. Rowling.
+She first appeared in Harry Potter and the Philosopher's Stone (1997) as a first-year student on her way to Hogwarts, a school of magic.
+In the novel, she becomes friends with Harry Potter and Ron Weasley after they save her from a troll.
 Hermione often uses her quick wit, deft recall, and encyclopaedic knowledge to help her friends in perilous situations.
-Rowling has stated that Hermione resembles herself as a young girl, sharing similar insecurity and fear of failure.
+Rowling has stated that Hermione resembles herself as a young girl.

-Hermione has been immensely popular.
-The version of the character portrayed by Emma Watson in all eight Harry Potter films was voted the best female character of all time in a 2016 poll of Hollywood professionals conducted by The Hollywood Reporter.
-Arabella Stanton portrays her in the upcoming television series.
+Hermione is portrayed by Emma Watson in all eight Harry Potter films, and is set to be played by Arabella Stanton in the upcoming television series.